-- Revisit the zoning boundaries (see sidebar), - Review the permitted uses to consider whether to allow for a hospitality use (such as a country inn-type lodging facility) by Special Permit, and/or allow an existing auto repair / gas station to be permitted in the BH zone (or allow the use to remain as a non-conforming use and subject to Section 9200 of the Zoning Regulations). - Reducing the depth of the BH zone from Route 7 (#2 below) although greater depth could be appropriate for a country inn-type lodging facility, and/or
+- Revisit the zoning boundaries since there appears to be conflicting information regarding the boundaries of the Business Hamlet district and then, once clarified, incorporate those boundaries on the Zoning Map through an inset map with property lines. - Review the permitted uses to consider whether to allow for a hospitality use (such as a country inn-type lodging facility) by Special Permit, and/or allow an existing auto repair / gas station to be permitted in the BH zone (or allow the use to remain as a non-conforming use and subject to Section 9200 of the Zoning Regulations). - Reducing the depth of the BH zone from Route 7 (#2 below) although greater depth could be appropriate for a country inn-type lodging facility, and/or